Blesbok: Physical description

 Physically, rams and ewes are remarkably similar.
 Their mass can be as much as 85 kg.
-A characteristic of the blesbok is the prominent white blaze on the face and a horizontal brown strip which divides this blaze above the eyes.
-Body colour is brown with a lighter-coloured saddle on the back, and the rump an even lighter shade.
-The legs are brown with a white patch behind the top part of the front legs.
+A characteristic of the blesbok is the prominent white blaze on the face and a horizontal brown strip that divides this blaze above the eyes.
+The body is brown with a lighter-coloured saddle on the back and the rump an even lighter shade.
+The legs are brown, with a white patch behind the top part of the front legs.
 Lower legs whitish.
 Both sexes carry horns, ringed almost to the tip.
 Female horns are slightly more slender.
-The neck and the top of the back of the blesbok is brown.
+The neck and the top of the back of the blesbok are brown.
 Lower down on the flanks and buttocks, the coloring becomes darker.
-The belly, the inside of the buttocks and the area up to the base of the tail is white.
+The belly, the inside of the buttocks, and the area up to the base of the tail is white.
 Blesbok can be easily differentiated from other antelopes because they have a distinct white face and forehead.
-The blesbok differs from the bontebok by having less white on the coat and the blaze on the face, which is usually divided, the coat is also a lighter yellow than that of the bontebok.
+The blesbok differs from the bontebok by having less white on the coat and the blaze on the face, which is usually divided; the coat is also a lighter yellow than the bontebok.
 The length of their horns averages at around 38 cm.
 Male adult blesbok average around 70 kg; females average lower, at around 61 kg.